[Introduction] [My steel Slinky dipole] [My brass Slinky dipole] [References]

 Feed it through an antenna tuner.
 This simple antenna will work all bands 7 MHz and above.
 With a tuner, it may be usable on the 80 meter band, depending on metallic and other objects near the antenna - 80 meter operation is easier when expanding the antenna to 2+2 coils.
 Here are some insights as to how/why this antenna works (which is not because of the overall wire length).

-Slinky antennas are easy to make, see below.
-They are also cheap: about $10 worth of components (available commercially for about $30-$60 + shipping & handling charges; powder-coated, solid brass and gold-plated brass versions are also available).
+Slinky antennas are available commercially, for about $30-$60 + shipping & handling charges; powder-coated, solid brass and gold-plated brass versions are also available.
+However, Slinky dipole antennas are easy to make, see below.
+Home-built is also cheap: about $10 worth of components.

 The components of my Slinky Antenna